-A proposal is the document submitted to the prospective funding source outlining the entire program, including goals, objectives, methods, time lines, expertise committed, and program budget.
+A proposal is a document submitted to the prospective funding source outlining the entire program, including goals, objectives, methods, timelines, expertise committed, and program budget.
 The terms proposal and application are often used synonymously.
 However, in some cases, an application form is required by the sponsor and is just one part of the entire proposal.
 A research proposal encompasses the following sections:

-Proposed research’s description (including method or approach): The comprehensive explanation of the proposed research is needed.
+A comprehensive explanation of the proposed research is needed.
 This section is the core of the proposal and is the primary concern of the technical reviewers.
-Here, the research design will be in detail, clear, realistic about what can be accomplished.
-The research lay out will be explicit about any assumptions or hypotheses the research method rests upon.
+Here, the research design will be in detail, clear, and realistic about what can be accomplished.
+The research layout will be explicit about any assumptions or hypotheses the research method rests upon.
 The proposed research will be specific about the means of evaluating the data or the conclusions along with being certain that the connection between the research objectives and the research method is evident.
-The research plan is spell out preliminary work developing an analytical method or laying groundwork as Phase 1.
-At the end of that phase you will be able to report that you have accomplished something and are ready to undertake Phase 2 (If phase 1and 2 applicable).
+The research plan is to spell out preliminary work developing an analytical method or laying the groundwork as Phase 1.
+At the end of that phase you will be able to report that you have accomplished something and are ready to undertake Phase 2 (If phases 1 and 2 are applicable).

-Description of Pertinent Institutional Resources: In general this section details the resources available to the proposed project and, if possible, shows why the sponsor should select this university/institute and this investigator for this particular research.
+In general, this section details the resources available to the proposed project and, if possible, shows why the sponsor should select this university/institute and this investigator for this particular research.

-Timetable: Develop a time table (if possible in table form), indicating the sequence of research phases and the time that you will probably need for each phase.
+Develop a timetable (if possible in table form), indicating the sequence of research phases and the time that you will probably need for each phase.
 Take into account that at this stage, it can only be estimated, but make clear that you have an idea about the time span that will be needed for each step.